 Equipment with an explosion-proof classification doesn’t mean the material will survive a blast.
-Instead, it means that the equipment is housed or has an enclosure which prevents an internal spark from causing a much more massive explosion.
+Instead, it means that the equipment is housed or has an enclosure that prevents an internal spark from causing a much more massive explosion.
 In this case, the cabinet must be engineered to contain any flash or explosion.
-The housing on this type of equipment is generally constructed of stainless steel, or cast aluminum and strong enough to contain an explosion should gas or vapors seep into the enclosure and the internal electronics ignite.
-The equipment must be designed so that if there is an internal explosion, the external surface temperature does not meet or exceed the ignition temperature of the gases in the group the equipment has been rated for.
+The housing on this type of equipment is generally constructed of stainless steel or cast aluminum and strong enough to contain an explosion should gas or vapors seep into the enclosure and the internal electronics ignite.
+The equipment must be designed so that if there is an internal explosion, the external surface temperature does not meet or exceed the ignition temperature of the gases in the equipment’s rated group.

 Classifications of Hazardous Atmospheres

 The NEC also is a classification tool for hazardous conditions.
 Many of the products we sell are typically associated with a hazardous location classification.
-For example, some of Western Technology Lights are Class I Division 1 and 2, and Class II Division 1 and 2.
 The following explains what the classification denotes.